Scheduled MonumentsEnglandToot Hill motte and bailey castle and shrunken medieval village at Pirton

 What is Toot Hill motte and bailey castle and shrunken medieval village at Pirton?

-Toot Hill motte and bailey castle at Pirton is a Norman fortification consisting of a substantial earthwork mound with an associated bailey, dating to the eleventh or twelfth century.
+Toot Hill motte and bailey castle at Pirton is a medieval fortification consisting of a substantial mound with an associated bailey, representing a typical Norman defensive structure of the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012325.

 Who is responsible for protecting Toot Hill motte and bailey castle and shrunken medieval village at Pirton?